harshitpatel123/Crud-App-React/README.md

-  Home : which redirects to home page if it is clicked product : which redirects to product page if it is clicked form : which redirects to home form if it is clicked logout button : which logs out the user and also runs the function called Handlelogout this function will clear the user data from local storage and redirect the user back to the login page
+  Home : which redirects to home page if it is clicked product : which redirects to product page if it is clicked form : which redirects to home form if it is clicked logout button : which logs out the user and also runs the function called Handlelogout which redirect the user back to the login page

 - Home.js